ECC-BFMC/Documentation/source/data/useful.rst

   - Coding on the raspbery pi

-* :doc:`Hardware improvements <useful/hardwareimprovements>`

-  - The kit could use some mechanical improvements!

 * :doc:`Materials used <useful/materials>`

-  - Liks and other stuff for testing materials.
+  - Links and other stuff for testing materials.